xuyangbocn/slack-app-plus-llm/README.md

     - Ex1. `sample_handler`: echo the message received
     - Ex2. `tag_user_handler`: Extract User emails in slack message, find the Slack user, and send a reply message to @user
   - Handling logic should be customized based on needs

+- DynamoDB for mapping of Slack thread and OpenAI Assistant thread (Setup on AWS)

+  - Store the OpenAI assistant thread id for each Slack thread
+  - Only needed for OpenAI Assistant API handler

+- DynamoDB to keep thread history (Setup on AWS)

+  - As chat completion API requires full message history for each API call, the DDB keeps the messages in each thread
+  - Only for OpenAI Chat Completion API handler

 ### Illustration